451hackathon/451-imp-report/draft-451-imp-report.md

 - {{RFC7725}} does not clarify whether HTTP Status Code 451 is only meant for respones to GET/HEAD requests or also for POST/HEAD requests.

+- Guidance on a HTTP link header to indicate that a resources that is linked on the page, but not loaded, is no longer available for legal reasons.

 Background: Legal Realities
 ===========================